ueberdosis/tiptap/docs/guide/custom-extensions.md

 ```

 ### Schema
-tiptap works with a strict schema, which configures how the content can be structured, nested, how it behaves and many more things.
+Tiptap works with a strict schema, which configures how the content can be structured, nested, how it behaves and many more things.
 You [can change all aspects of the schema](/api/schema) for existing extensions.
 Let’s walk through a few common use cases.

 The default `Blockquote` extension can wrap other nodes, like headings.
 If you want to allow nothing but paragraphs in your blockquotes, set the `content` attribute accordingly: